jaimeorrego/markdown-cv/index.md

 ### Conferences

 `2021`
-**J. Orrego-Oñate**, K.J.
+**J. Orrego Oñate**, K.J.
 Clifton, and R. Hurtubia.
 Spatial segmentation of mode choice behavior: a latent class approach based on accessibility and the built environment.
 Presented at *World Symposium on Transport and Land Use Research.
 Portland, OR (online)*.
 September, 2021.

 `2020`
 **J. Orrego Oñate** and K.J.
 Clifton.
 Nonlinearities in the relationship between the built environment and metropolitan structure with automobile and walking modal share.
 Presented at *the 99th Annual Meeting of the Transportation Research Board, Washington, D.C.* January, 2020.